henryblu/TheSpreadsheet/doc/deliverable6.md

    `Spreadsheet.resolveCellValue` locates the target cell, throws an error if it is empty or non-numeric, and returns the numeric value, recursing through formulas as needed.

 5. **Tests**
    I added regression tests in `SpreadsheetTest` for references to literal values, references to formula cells, and the empty-cell error case.
-This ensures the full lookup path is tested end to end.